-- Board meetings will be split into closed and open sessions with separate agendas and minutes. - Board business will generally be conducted in board meetings. - Members will use their best endeavours to attend board meetings and to prepare thoroughly. - Members are expected to participate fully, frankly, and constructively in board discussions and other activities and to bring the benefit of their particular knowledge, skills, and abilities to the board table.
-Members unable to attend a meeting will advise the chair at the earliest date possible and confirm in writing to the secretary. - The board will make the best possible use of its meetings by dealing only with matters that have governance-level significance, by focusing primarily on the future and, within a defined policy framework, by delegating as much as possible to the Chief Executive. - The board will develop a work plan covering the next 12 months that: - Ensures the board regularly reviews progress towards achievement of the strategic direction/RLTP and relevant strategic issues. - o Provides assurance that all relevant compliance requirements are addressed. - Improves board performance through education and continuous focus on its governance effectiveness. - The Chairperson, in consultation with the Head of Governance, will establish the agenda for each board meeting, although each director is free to suggest the inclusion of item(s) on the agenda.
-The agenda will generally be structured so that the most important business of the meeting is taken near the start of the meeting. - The board will normally meet once every four weeks; however, board meetings may be scheduled at other times or at other frequencies as determined by the board. - Board meetings will be conducted in an open, constructive, and respectful manner, recognising that genuinely held differences of opinion can bring greater clarity and lead to better decisions. - Directors will receive their board papers at least four working days prior to the meeting. - At each normal meeting the organisation's interests register will be updated as necessary and the board will consider the work programme and related management papers noted in Appendix 1.
+- Board meetings will be split into closed and open sessions with separate agendas and minutes. - Board business will generally be conducted in bBoard meetings. - Members will use their best endeavours to attend board meetings and to prepare thoroughly. - Members are expected to participate fully, frankly and constructively in board discussions and other activities and to bring the benefit of their particular knowledge, skills and abilities to the board table.
+Members unable to attend a meeting will advise the chair at the earliest date possible and confirm in writing to the secretary. - The Booard will make the best possible use of its meetings by dealing only with matters that have governance-level significance, by focusing primarily on the future and, within a defined policy framework, by delegating as much as possible to the Chief Executive. - The Board will develop a work plan covering the next 12 months that: - Ensures the Bboard regularly reviews progress towards achievement of the strategic direction/RLTP and relevant strategic issues. - Provides assurance that all relevant compliance requirements are addressed. - o Improves Bboard performance through education and continuous focus on its governance effectiveness. - The Chairperson, in consultation with the Chief ExecutiveHead of Governance, will establish the agenda for each Bboard meeting, although each director is free to suggest the inclusion of item(s) on the agenda.
+The agenda will generally be structured so that the most important business of the meeting is taken near the start of the meeting. - The Bboard will normally meet once every four weeks; however, Bboard meetings may be scheduled at other times or at other frequencies as determined by the Bboard. - Board meetings will be conducted in an open, constructive and respectful manner, recognising that genuinely held differences of opinion can bring greater clarity and lead to better decisions. - Directors will receive their Bboard papers at least four working days prior to the meeting.